| Though Eowyn could not eat,

 "I meant more than the pleasure," said Eowyn, "though

-eyes but she suddenly seemed embarrassed and buried her face in
+eyes but, suddenly embarrassed, she buried her face in his shoulder.

-his shoulder.
-"I did not know what pleasure was until the
+"I did not know what pleasure was until the night before

 "Never, with a man," she admitted, "so I should

-feel your love for me.
+love for me.
 And I love you."
-She took his hand
+She took his hand in hers and

-in hers and lifted it so that they could both see their fingers
+lifted it so that they could both see their fingers entwined.

 "Shhhh."
 She kissed him tenderly.